Home > Apparel > Base Layer

 Now, it’s time to slip on your midlayer top and bottom, depending on the day’s activity.

 Going skiing in bounds?
-Reach for a streamlined fleece that still allows full range of motion.
+Reach for a streamlined fleece that still allows a full range of motion.
 Hanging out at the campsite?
 Pull on a bulky deep-pile sherpa fleece.

 Outer Layer

 Headed to the backcountry?
-Wear a comfy jacket on the way to the trailhead then strip down to your baselayer or midlayer to start, given you’ll quickly warm up from exertion in the cold temps.
+Wear a comfy insulated jacket on the way to the trailhead then strip down to your baselayer or midlayer to start, given you’ll quickly warm up from exertion in the cold temps.
 Running in a breeze on an otherwise warm afternoon?
 Go for a softshell with no insulation.

-If we’re resort skiing in freezing temps, and we run cold, we’ll often do this trio: an uninsulated ski shell over both a fleece and puffy jacket.
+If we’re resort skiing in below freezing temps, and we run cold, we’ll often do this trio: an uninsulated ski shell over both a fleece and puffy jacket.
 Insulated jacket wearers will likely find they don’t need all three.

 An ideal layering system is all about learning what works for you and how many layers you need to stay warm and dry.